csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 - **Goal test**: 8 queens are on the board, none attacked.

-In this formulation, we have 64 · 63 · · · 57 ≈ 1.8× 1014 possible sequences to investigate.
+In this formulation, we have 64 · 63 · · · 57 ≈ 1.8× 10^14^ possible sequences to investigate.
 A better formulation would prohibit placing a queen in any square that is already attacked:

 - **States**: All possible arrangements of n queens (0 ≤ n ≤ 8), one per column in the leftmost n columns, with no queen attacking another.

 - **Actions**: Add a queen to any square in the leftmost empty column such that it is not attacked by any other queen.

-This formulation reduces the 8-queens state space from 1.8× 1014 to just 2,057, and solutions are easy to find.
-On the other hand, for 100 queens the reduction is from roughly 10400 states to about 1052 states (Exercise 3.5)—a big improvement, but not enough to make the problem tractable.
+This formulation reduces the 8-queens state space from 1.8× 10^14^ to just 2,057, and solutions are easy to find.
+On the other hand, for 100 queens the reduction is from roughly 10^400^ states to about 10^52^ states (Exercise 3.5)—a big improvement, but not enough to make the problem tractable.
 Section 4.1 describes the complete-state formulation, and Chapter 6 gives a simple algorithm that solves even the million-queens problem with ease.

-Section 3.2.
-Example Problems 73

 Our final toy problem was devised by Donald Knuth (1964) and illustrates how infinite state spaces can arise.
 Knuth conjectured that, starting with the number 4, a sequence of factorial, square root, and floor operations will reach any desired positive integer.
 For example, we can reach 5 from 4 as follows:

-⌊

-√ √ √ √

-√√√√ (4!)!

-⌋ = 5 .
+⌊ √√√√√(4!)!⌋ = 5 .

 The problem definition is very simple: